United Nations Interpretation Service

 The United Nations Interpretation Service is a part of the Meetings and Publishing Division (MPD) of the UN's Department for General Assembly and Conference Management (DGACM).
-Its core function is to provide interpretation from and into Arabic, Chinese, English, French, Russian and Spanish for meetings held at United Nations Headquarters, and those at other locations which the department is responsible for servicing.
+Its core function is to provide interpretation from and into Arabic, Chinese, English, French, Russian and Spanish for meetings held at the United Nations' headquarters, and those at other locations which the department is responsible for servicing.
 Interpretation is essential to the inter-governmental bodies for the proper conduct and smooth functioning of their deliberations.

 History and evolution

 The creation of the conference interpreting service – and the interpreting profession itself – at the United Nations has a direct connection with the evolution of international diplomatic relations, the League of Nations, the Nuremberg trials, the founding of the United Nations, and the birth of multilingualism within the United Nations itself.

 Early days of the interpreting profession

 Most of the early interpreters of the United Nations were natural polyglots who were uprooted by wars and revolutions.
 For years, the only criterion used to select potential interpreters was the knowledge of two international languages the interpreters had to communicate in.
 Polyglots were found mainly in privileged social groups, government employees and professionals in colonial empires, in militarily and diplomatically powerful nations, in political or ideological exiles, in those who leave their countries temporarily for academic purposes, and in children of couples who speak different languages.

 After the 1960s, there was change in the sociological make-up of UN interpreters.
 The United Nations began recruiting and training potential interpreters who were monolingual from birth but had learned and specialized in languages.
 This generation of interpreters did not come from privileged groups or complex migratory backgrounds.

 In contrast with the early beginnings of the profession, there was also a progressive addition of women in the field of conference interpreting.